Bramble1/simple-timer/README.md

 in the '/' directory, be sure to provide full paths for the definitions.
 And make sure not to change the defiition names, as the program relies on reading the config.
 As an example my config has been provided.

+But obviously you may want to change the software choice and point to your own soundfile.